chas-academy/u08-business-idea-bookshare/README.md

-- **Edit profile**: Users can edit their profile, reset their password, and cancel their account.
+**Edit Profile**: Users can update their profile, reset their password, or cancel their account by clicking the settings button.

 ![Edi profile Screenshot](assets/userSettin.png)